OSC/ondemand/ACCESSIBILITY.md

 The landing page allows for site administrators to create panels.
 The panels we distribute are covered in this document.
-Panels specifically created at any given site are unknown to us (the developers), have not and will not be assesed for accessability.
+Panels specifically created at any given site are unknown to us (the developers), have not and will not be assessed for accessibility.

 - [The welcome logo does not provide alt text.](https://github.com/OSC/ondemand/issues/2067)
 - [Message of the Day and pinned apps use heading levels 3 & 4 instead of 2 & 3.](https://github.com/OSC/ondemand/issues/2074).